jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Allies/Sarah Stoneheart.md

 She later notes that the Order of Vigilance and [[Sea of Swords]] have merged into one entity and offers the group a position in the Sea of Swords ([[23 - 02232024|Session 23]]).

 Unbeknownst to her she has lost all memory of being married to Varrick or him being the father of their children ([[29 - 04052024|Session 29]]).
+Possibly in a relationship with Garrick, also of the Sea of Swords.

 ### Personality Traits
 Imposing, blunt, and straight to the point.
 Can be fiery with her responses, both verbal and physical.

 ### Relation to The Remnants
 - [[Varrick]]'s ex-wife and mother to his two children (she now has no recollection that he is her ex-husband and the father to her children)
-- Capitan with the [[Sea of Swords]],  part of the group that commissioned The Remnants to obtain all the pieces of [[The Inevitable]]
+- Commander with the [[Sea of Swords]],  part of the group that commissioned The Remnants to obtain all the pieces of [[The Inevitable]]
 - [[Sundara]]'s role model 😍

 ## Known Stats